abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 ```
 We can specify version directly in the `<dependency>` or leave the version to parent (if parent has `<dependencyManagement>`).

-We can also include dependency by specifying only the version in `<properties>` section of child POM.
-No need to explicitly add dependency in `<dependencies>` section of the child/project POM if we do it this way.
+We can also override transitively included dependency's version by specifying newer version in `<properties>` section of child POM.

 ```xml
 <parent>